mateuszviste/ptui/README.md

 On non-DOS platforms, this library requires ncursesw.
-One needs to ensure that his program is linked to ncursesw (possibly tinfo, too, depending on your distribution and packaging), and make sure that ncursesw prototypes are in the include path.
-Typically, this would be done something like that:
+One needs to ensure that his program is linked to ncursesw (possibly tinfo, too, depending on your distribution and packaging).
+Typically, this would be something like that:

-    cc hello.c ptui-curse.c -lncursesw -ltinfo -I/usr/include/ncursesw
+    cc hello.c ptui-ncurses.c -lncursesw -ltinfo

 # Contact